chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/track_daily_apollo_rewards.md

 ```
 0 22 * * * python3 /home/yourUserName/get_rewards_apollo.py
 ```
-Change your username-directory accordingly.
+Change your username-directory accordingly as in the scriptfile before.
 "22" represents the hour the script is being executed.
 For this to happen at midnight in my timezone, I need to set it to 22.

-Exit nano and save the file with "control+X" confirming changes with "y".
+Exit nano and save the file with "control+x" confirming changes with "y".

-Thats it.
+That's it.
 On the second day of execution this should result in a nice csv file even containing usd-AMB-price at the time of script execution.

 Check the tracking anytime with this command:
 ```
 nano rewards.csv
 ```
-This can be directly brought into excel.
+This data can be directly brought into Excel to make life easier.